Pet Chiropractic Care & Back Problems: Home Treatment Tips

 CHIROPRACTIC CARE & MOTION PALPATION

-A chiropractic technique called motion palpation can be safely done at home for your cats and dogs.
+You can perform a chiropractic technique called motion palpation safely at home for your cats and dogs.
 Motion palpation helps flex and extend the joints of the back.
 It can have an additive effect, so that even tiny amounts done daily help pets feel better over the long term.
 It’s particularly helpful for creaky older dogs, but even athletic pups will enjoy and benefit from this gentle treatment that keeps them flexible and may help prevent injury.

 - Ask your dog to stand or lie down in a comfy position.